With Nothing Left To Sell, RadioShack Is Selling Itself To People

 Fry's Electronics recognized the market place and took over from Tandy in a BIG way.

-If anybody really believes that there is no market for the 'old' Radio Shack, then they should step into a Fry's Electronics and see w
+If anybody really believes that there is no market for the 'old' Radio Shack, then they should step into a Fry's Electronics and see where all the customers have gone.

 Re: (Score:2)